rahulgarg253/project--car-price-predictor/README.md

 # Car Price predictor

-a flask web app that predict the selling price of used car.
+* A flask web app that predict the selling price of used car.

-it uses machine learning models such as random forest regressor,randomized searchcv .
+* it uses machine learning models such as random forest regressor,randomized searchcv .
 ## Attributes
-Name: The brand and model of the car.
+* Name: The brand and model of the car.

 Year: The year or edition of the model.